TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Columns/Properties/DisplayCond.rst

    HIDE\_FOR\_NON\_ADMINS
       This will hide the field for all non-admin users while admins can see it.
-      Useful for FlexForm container fields which are not supposed to be edited directly via the FlexForm but rather through some other interface (TemplaVoilà's Page module for instance).
+      Useful for FlexForm container fields which are not supposed to be edited directly via the FlexForm but rather through some other interface.

    USER
       userFunc call with a fully qualified class name.